jussker/mcp_server_context7/README.md

 # MCP Server Context7

-A Model Context Protocol (MCP) server that provides access to Context7 API for searching and downloading library documentation and source repositories.
+A Model Context Protocol (MCP) server providing access to Context7 API for searching and downloading library documentation and source code repositories.

+> **🤖 Built with Copilot**: This project was implemented through **Copilot Vibe Coding** - an AI-assisted development approach using GitHub Copilot for rapid prototyping and implementation.

+> **About**: This project is a Python port of Upstash's excellent [Context7](https://github.com/upstash/context7/) MCP server, enhanced with additional features like local documentation management and automatic repository cloning.erver Context7

+> **⚠️ Important**: This project is provided **as-is** with **no maintenance commitment**.
+For production use or ongoing support, please fork this repository and maintain your own version.

 ## Features